-1. Why Exercise and Enrichment Are Essential
+1. Why Exercise and Fun Are Important

 2. Activities for Small Dogs and Cats

-- 20 to 30 minutes total, split into 2–3 sessions
+- 20 to 30 minutes total, divided into 2–3 sessions

-- Indoor games of gentle fetch or tug
+- Indoor games like fetch or tug-of-war

 - Chasing rolling balls or laser dots